 That’s why it’s essential to either know exactly what you’re doing or enlist the help of a professional to make sure your Cane Corso isn’t growing up to be too aggressive or strong-willed.

-While these dogs often grow up to be the affectionate, loyal creatures we know and love, a lot of time and effort needs to be spent to get to that point, so you’ll want to make sure you’re up for it the task before making a commitment.
+While these dogs often grow up to be the affectionate, loyal creatures we know and love, a lot of time and effort needs to be spent to get to that point, so you’ll want to make sure you’re up for the task before committing.

 Moreover, if you want to gain the respect and obedience of your Cane Corso (without which cohabitating with them would be near-impossible), you’ll have to establish yourself as the leader right from the start by using positive reinforcement training methods.